manmath/DockerCI/README.md

 ## Using different CI_ENV

-    CI_ENV=Production bin/dockerci up -d
+    CI_ENV=production bin/dockerci up -d

 DockerCI also setup a sub-context for testing depends on the current context you are running.
-In the above example, it would be `Production/Testing`.
+In the above example, it would be `production/testing`.
 Anyway, you can only use the parent context with the `bin/dockerci` command.
 So when there is a need to execute command for the testing context, you need to first get into `app` container and then call the command prefixed by the context variable.

-    CI_ENV=Production bin/dockerci up -d
+    CI_ENV=production bin/dockerci up -d
     bin/dockerci run app /bin/bash

 ## Using MailHog to test mailing